giri-madhan/show-tracker/README.md

 To run locally:
 1. Clone repo
-2. run npm i
+2. Run 'npm i' to install packages
-3. netlify dev to start app
+3. Run 'netlify dev' to start app

 Movie data acquired from The Movie Database: